OpenSourceKyle/OpenSourceKyle.github.io/content/blog/2024-02-28-big-actions.md

 # In summary

-* Threw my last big house party before I move and to say goodbye to some friends who will be leaving
+* Threw my last big house party before I moved and to say goodbye to some friends who will be leaving
 * Finished my Spanish school -- not returning to focus on residency and get more real-world Spanish experience
 * Started working with a company to help me with residency
 * Started individual therapy this past Monday